Starting price: $999/£999

 Finally, the Galaxy Z Flip 4 enjoys Samsung’s top-tier update policy.
 That means the Flip 4 will see four years of platform updates (Android 16) and five years of security patches (2027).
 That means the Galaxy Z Flip 4 will go for longer before you need to upgrade — at least software-wise — which plays into Samsung’s admirable environmentally conscious initiatives.

 When it comes to recommending the best Android phones for longevity, Samsung, with its excellent update policy, is one of my default choices.
+And with One UI 5 (Android 13) right around the corner, the Galaxy Z FLip 4 is about to get even better.

 Samsung Galaxy Z Flip 4 review: Verdict